RTEMS/rtems-docs/user/overview/index.rst

 - USB

-- perminante media such as flash disks, cards and USB devices
+- permanent media such as flash disks, cards and USB devices

 Real-time Application Systems
 =============================